Forensic identification: DNA identification

-Forensic DNA analysis can be a useful tool in aiding forensic identification because DNA is found in almost all cells of our bodies except mature red blood cells.
+Forensic DNA analysis can be a useful tool in aiding forensic identification because DNA is found in almost all cells of the body except mature red blood cells.
 Deoxyribonucleic acid is located in two different places of the cell, the nucleus; which is inherited from both parents, and the mitochondria; inherited maternally.
 As with fingerprints, an individual's DNA profile and characteristics are unique.
 Forensic identification using DNA can be useful in different cases such as determining suspects in violent crimes, solving paternity/maternity, and identifying human remains of victims from mass disasters or missing person cases.
 It is also used to link suspects or victims to each other or to crime scenes.
 When a sample is located at a crime scene, it must be collected, processed, and transported, along with a chain of custody, to the laboratory for analysis, so that if a DNA profile is generated it can be accepted in court.
 Proper evidence collection and preservation is crucial to ensure evidence is not being contaminated.
 Main procedures investigators must use when packaging biological material is allowing the evidence to air dry and then package into paper bags.
 Plastic bags should never be used on biological evidence because it could degrade DNA or lead to bacterial growth.

 DNA can be sourced from biological material such as semen, blood, saliva, feces, urine, teeth, bone, and hair that is left behind from an individual.
 There are different presumptive and confirmatory tests used for each type of biological material found at a scene.
 Presumptive tests are quick, sensitive and are relatively specific to bodily fluids that give the analyst an idea of what might be present.
 Confirmatory tests confirm what the biological sample is.
 In addition to looking for biological material at a crime scene, pieces of evidence can also be examined and analyzed for the presence of DNA.
 Evidence pieces that may have the presence of DNA could include clothing, bedding, weapons, masks, gloves, among many others.
 This is attributed to touch DNA, where only minute samples are left after an object has been touched.
 It is defined as "evidence with no visible staining that would likely contain DNA resulting from the transfer of epithelial cells from the skin to an object."
 A forensic scientist can attempt to obtain a DNA profile from the sample with as few as six cells.